ramnathv/corise-r-for-ds/notes/week-01/01-doing-data-science/01-doing-data-science.md

 will need for this course.
 For a more thorough introduction to R, I would strongly recommend the book [Hands On Programming with R](https://rstudio-education.github.io/hopr/index.html).
 The online version of the book is free to use.
-In order to use R for Data Science in the long run, you will need to get more familiar with the language.
+Familiarity with R beyond what is covered in this course will be essential for those who hope to use the language in data science-focused careers.